 Of course, students do not necessarily forfeit their independent contractor status by relying on the use of school equipment and office space.
 This is particularly true if other factors, such as the school’s lack of control over the student’s work, point toward labeling the student as an independent contractor.

-Some schools, such as Virginia Tech, have avoided any risk that students will be deprived of school resources by setting up an independent entity under which student journalists are employed, and having the entity contract with the university for office space and equipment.
-Others, such as Penn State, have avoided the appearance of direct university payment to student journalists by buying subscriptions to the newspaper for the benefit of the campus community, in exchange for the media organization’s payment of rent for university office space.
+Some schools have avoided any risk that students will be deprived of school resources by setting up an independent entity under which student journalists are employed, and having the entity contract with the university for office space and equipment.
+Others have avoided the appearance of direct university payment to student journalists by buying subscriptions to the newspaper for the benefit of the campus community, in exchange for the media organization’s payment of rent for university office space.
 In that way, the relationship is structured more like a vendor relationship and less like an employment relationship.

 Alternatively, the school may treat the provision of office space and equipment as a form of financial aid that the school provides to students enrolled in its journalism program.
 Just as courts have characterized these amenities as financial aid in the tort liability context, schools may be able to claim they are a form of financial aid in order to avoid classifying their students as school employees.